-Since 2009 the Queensland Tourism Industry Council (QTIC) and state and federal governments have been supporting The QTIC Indigenous Employment Champions Network.
+For the past four years the Queensland Tourism Industry Council (QTIC) and state and federal governments have been supporting The QTIC Indigenous Employment Champions Network.
 The 'Network' aims to support tourism employers to engage and manage Indigenous employees.
+The project is the first of its kind in Queensland and its purpose is to increase operators' awareness of how to encourage and maintain increased participation of Indigenous Australians within the mainstream tourism industry.